ccrazy88/calculator/README.md

 > input by the user.
 Place it at an appropriate location in your UI.

 The UILabel does not show results of operations.

+## Notes About Extra Credit

+> Implement a "backspace" button for the user to touch if they hit the wrong
+> digit button.
+It is up to you to decide how to handle the case where the user
+> backspaces away the entire number they are in the middle of typing, but
+> having the display go completely blank is probably not very user-friendly.

+Backspacing away the entire number will return the display to "0."

+> When the user hits an operation button, put an = on the end of the UILabel
+> you added in the Required Task above.

+The equals sign will disappear once outside of an operation as well.